cbyeh/pow-image-scraper/README.md

 ## Dependencies

-Requires Python, Beautiful Soup and Requests
+Requires Python, Beautiful Soup and Requests if running from the command line

 `pip3 install beautifulsoup4`